Dgantverg/gantvergBuddysort/README.md

 # gantvergBuddysort
-Gantverg's implementation of buddy sort algorithm written in C
+Gantverg's implementation of buddy sort algorithm written in C. The base was created by the GBS team at the TU Munich, the algorithmic idea was implemented by me.

 Form:
 $./ buddy . out -h